Back to School Sale: $100 OFF Sitewide Shop now

 Target area

-Electrolysis targets the root of the hair follicle specifically areas of the body where there is the presence of hair and so this procedure could be used to treat areas of the body such as the face (eyebrows, upper lip, and chin), chest region (breasts), fingers and toes, lower trunk (back and abdomen), private parts (armpits, bikini line), thighs and lower legs.
+Electrolysis targets the root of the hair follicle, specifically areas of the body where hair is present.
+This procedure could be used to treat areas such as the face (eyebrows, upper lip, and chin), chest region (breasts), fingers and toes, lower trunk (back and abdomen), private parts (armpits, bikini line), thighs, and lower legs.

 What are the side effects of Electrolysis hair removal?

-Earlier in this article, we mentioned that electrolysis hair removal is not without its downsides.
+Earlier in this article, we mentioned that electrolysis hair removal has downsides.
 While this treatment might offer a long-lasting solution, however, there are flips and unpalatable sides to this procedure as will be examined below;

 • Long treatment period